 Prodigy offers an aftercare program for students who need an extended day for working parents.
 Starting at 4:15 and ending at 5:30, students take time both in and outdoors playing games and interacting with one another.

 The Prodigy Friday Program offers engaging opportunities that include hands-on activities and access to community locations from 8-3 on Fridays for students enrolled.
 Click here for additional information and to sign up.

 P.L.A.Y.
 Outdoors Summer Camp

 In the summer of 2020 Prodigy offered their first summer week long day camp.
 Students participated in numerous outdoor activities ranging from archery, canoeing, trail walks, art in nature and pioneer learning endeavors.
-We are looking forward to another engaging week in the summer of 2021!
+We are look forward to this engaging week in the summer!
+See information on the current year.

 The reading instructor gives students between the ages of 5-9 a Rigby assessment three times a year to monitor progress, check for understanding, measure growth and assess skills.
 Using this assessment, coupled with teacher observations, students needing additional reading support have the opportunity to work with a reading specialist to improve skills.
 The specialist collaborates and works closely with the lead teacher to plan and implement instructional strategies as well as monitor skills development.

 Students needing additional learning and skill attainment support have the opportunity to meet regularly with a special education teacher.
 Working closely with the lead teacher and parents, the special education instructor plans, modifies and implements curricula with learning strategies to meet the needs of the student and support further growth.